dshawul/NebulaSEM/README.md

 - [ParaView](https://www.paraview.org/) for visualization
 - [NVHPC](https://developer.nvidia.com/hpc-sdk) or other OpenACC compiler

+### Documentation
+The API documentation built with Doxygen can be found [here](https://dshawul.github.io/html/index.html).
+Also READMEs are providied for writing new solvers under `apps/` directory, and for setting up test cases under `examples/` directory.

 ### Testing

 A testing script `test.sh` is provided.
 By default it runs the lid-driven test case